Timoses/dotfim/README.md

 ### gitfile and dotfile
 DotfiM differentiates between `gitfile` and `dotfile`. `gitfile` relates to the file in the git repository while `dotfile` relates to the file in your home folder.

 A line is added to both git- and dotfile (e.g. "# This dotfile is managed by DotfiM") to indicate that it is managed by DotfiM.
-Further it stores the comment indicator (e.g. "#") used for that file.
+Aside from indicating the managed state of the dotfile the line also declares the comment indicator used for that file (e.g. "#").

 ### Git repository
 DotfiM uses a separate branch (`dotfim`) in your git repository without touching any other branches.